 ‘The pill’ is a very effective form of contraception – but only when taken correctly!
 Alas it’s one of those medications that is subject to user error, and in this case missing a pill can have a profound effect on your life.

 Women (and couples) in this predicament are usually searching for instant information, and luckily there are ways to take immediate measures to get back on track with the pill and prevent pregnancy.

 So without further ado, here is what to do.
 Just keep in mind that this information is only for the combined pill.
 The combined pill Qlaira works slightly differently and the rules here may not apply to you.
 Please see the ‘patient information leaflet’ link below.
 Read in full

 We all want to trust our contraceptive but how reliable are they really?
 There are statistics out there but how do we interpret them?

 The background level of fertility varies naturally between couples.
 Many forms of contraception are affected by “user reliability”.
 Women’s natural fertility declines from the age of 27 and men’s from age 60, so there are lots of factors to consider.
 Statistics often quote a figure for “consistent and correct” use (often from clinical trials) but these are often very different from “typical” use, which is a more helpful figure to most people.
 Read in full

 Enquiries will be made to see if the pill being taken is still the best contraception option, and whether changes need to be made, because of side effects, symptoms such as irregular or difficult periods, or simply because of increasing age.
-Women over 40 often prefer a mini-pill (progesterone only), and women over 35 years who smoke should not normally take a combined pill (pill containing oestrogen).
+Women over 35 years who smoke should not take a combined pill (pill containing oestrogen).